-Weighted

-Average
+Weighted Average

-Unrecognized Remaining Period

-Stock-Based of Recognition

-Compensation (in years)
+Sto ecognized ck-Based pensation Remaining Period of Recognition (in years)

 Stock options \$ 198 0.95

 10. Commitments and Contingencies

 From time to time, the Company is subject to various claims and legal proceedings covering matters that arise in the ordinary course of its business activities.
 Management believes any liability that may ultimately result from the resolution of these matters will not have a material adverse effect on the Company's consolidated financial position, operating results or cash flows.